ameyalambat128/cleftcare/docs/integrations/cleftcare-api.md

 - Expo uploads each audio attempt directly to S3 using a presigned URL from Express.
 - When the user taps Done for a sentence, Express calls FastAPI to run GOP on all attempts, selects the best, and runs OHM on the best file.
-- FastAPI returns combined results; Express can persist them to a database.
+- FastAPI returns combined results; Express persists them to a database.
+- **OHM and GOP average scores are calculated on the API side** (not in the Expo app).
+The app consumes pre-computed averages from the API.

 ## Sentence ID Mapping